facebook/prophet/docs/_docs/diagnostics.md

 The size of the rolling window in the figure can be changed with the optional argument `rolling_window`, which specifies the proportion of forecasts to use in each rolling window.
 The default is 0.1, corresponding to 10% of rows from `df_cv` included in each window; increasing this will lead to a smoother average curve in the figure.

-When using cross validation on a model with extra regressors, the cross validation will exit with an error if the extra regressor is constant in the simulated history.
-The `initial` period should be long enough for the extra regressor to take on multiple values.
-Similarly, the initial period should be long enough to capture any seasonalities that are included in the model: at least a year for yearly seasonality, at least a week for weekly seasonality, etc.
+The `initial` period should be long enough to capture all of the components of the model, in particular seasonalities and extra regressors: at least a year for yearly seasonality, at least a week for weekly seasonality, etc.